 - Tenmon (Meteorology);

-On May 15, 1645, eighteen Portuguese-Brazilian leaders signed a pledge to fight against Dutch rule in northeastern Brazil.
-The movement integrated forces led by blacks, Indians and native Portuguese who used guerrilla warfare – ninja-style warfare – to counter Dutch material superiority.
+On May 15, 1645, eighteen Luso-Brazilian leaders signed a commitment to fight against Dutch domination in northeastern Brazil.
+The movement integrated forces led by blacks, indigenous people, and native Portuguese who employed guerrilla warfare – ninja-style warfare – to confront Dutch material superiority.

-What cannot be explained is that, since 1543, Portugal traded with Japan, buying Japanese products and slaves and selling them in its main colonies, such as Brazil.
-It is speculated that the Portuguese had contact with the Art of Ninja in this period and that it introduced a “ninja spirit” in the Brazilian roots, a determination to “never give up”.
+What is not explained is that, since 1543, Portugal traded with Japan, buying products and Japanese slaves and selling them in its main colonies, such as Brazil.
+It is speculated that the Portuguese had contact with the Ninja Art during this period and that it introduced into the Brazilian roots a “ninja spirit,” a determination to “never give up.”

-This course aims to clarify the historical roots of the Art of Ninja and teach you a quick and effective method for you to recognize an authentic Ninjutsu dojo authorized by the Japanese Empire, without you running the risk of losing money, getting hurt or being deceived by the many “Fake- jutsu” spread in Brazil.
+This course aims to clarify the historical roots of the Ninja Art and teach a quick and effective method for you to recognize an authentic Ninjutsu dojo authorized by the Japanese Empire, without you running the risk of losing money, getting hurt, or being deceived by the many “Fake-jutsu” spread across Brazil.